udexon/Metashellet/Beyond_Rosetta.md

 Phos Metashellet is a Forth derived Reverse Polish Notation shell for metaprogramming, embeddable in any program, any programming language and any operting system.
 We coin the name Phos as it rhymes with Forth, and it means "light" in Greek, which dispels the darkness of the IT world, as was inscribed in [the Bible](https://en.wikipedia.org/wiki/Let_there_be_light).

+Phos Metashellet will bring the Rosetta Code project to the next level, becoming the Tower of Babel project for free software programmers.

 https://en.wikipedia.org/wiki/Rosetta_Code